putao520/openlan/olan-v1.1/README.md

 # Configure Windows TAP Device

-goto `Control Panel\Network and Internet\Network Connections`, and find `Ethernet 2`, then you can configure IPAddress for it to access branch site.
+Goto `Control Panel\Network and Internet\Network Connections`, and find `Ethernet 2`, then you can configure IPAddress for it to access branch site.